Kick-H/GPUMD/doc/gpumd/input_parameters/ensemble_pimd.rst

     ensemble trpmd <num_beads>

-This is similar to :term:`RPMD`, but the Langevin thermosat is applied to the internal modes.
+This is similar to :term:`RPMD`, but the Langevin thermostat is applied to the internal modes.